 Trusses

-Located near Hanceville, BC, this new 423 square metre health centre was developed by the Yunesit’in people of British Columbia’s Cariboo Chilcotin region, and is a contemporary interpretation of the traditional Yunesit’in dwelling.
+Located near Hanceville, B.C., this new 423-square-metre health centre was developed by the Yunesit’in people (external link) of British Columbia’s Cariboo Chilcotin region and is a contemporary interpretation of the traditional Yunesit’in dwelling.

 Historically, the Yunesit’in were a nomadic people who moved through this vast ‘Land without Limits’, taking their cue from the migration of food animals or the seasonal availability of fruits and other edible plants.
 When these food sources were abundant, the Yunesit’in would stop long enough to establish temporary villages.